Vanture/React-Project-Template/README.md

 # My React Project Template

-This is my personla project template for React projects, which I often use as a base for further configuration.
-The stack includes webpack, SASS, fetch() and of course React
+This is my personal project template for React apps, which I often use as a base for further configuration.
+The stack includes Webpack 3, Babel, SASS, fetch() and, of course, React.

 The template comes with a few common scripts I use, which I run with `npm run`.